Tuesday, August 20, 2019

 Michael R. Canfield has published two books on observation and note-taking.
 Author of Theodore Roosevelt in the Field, and editor of Field Notes on Science and Nature

-"An absolutely deeelightful story bringing to life a young farm girl's growing up in Theodore Roosevelt's time, meeting him and his mentor Bill Sewall, and experiencing World War I's effect on urban Maine and the devastation of the 1918 Spanish Flu pandemic.
+"An absolutely deeelightful story bringing to life a young farm girl growing up in Theodore Roosevelt's time, meeting him and his mentor Bill Sewall, and experiencing World War I's effect on urban Maine and the devastation of the 1918 Spanish Flu pandemic.
 The portrayal of hard work, honesty, and community self-support is a model for all to follow.
 Having recently visited the "Narcissus" restoration, the colorful romanticizing of Maine's interurban trolley really resonated with me."

-"As the great grand-daughter and current holder of the legacy of the Sewall House, the history of TR's friendship with William Sewall held within its walls, the chapters that include the story of their friendship beautifully woven into the touching story of the girl with the flowers, reflecting their friendship and my great grandfather's temperament as well."
+"As the great-grand-daughter and current holder of the legacy of the Sewall House, the history of TR's friendship with William Sewall held within its walls, the chapters that include the story of their friendship beautifully woven into the touching story of the girl with the flowers, reflecting their friendship and my great grandfather's temperament as well."

 Donna Davidge; great-granddaughter of William W. Sewall - Sewall House, Island Falls, Maine